Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

         pass
 ```

-The websocket sends the vote count to the PowerPoint client in the JSON format.
-The websocket endpoint is `/ws`.
-The websocket endpoint is then connected to in the PowerPoint client.
-An example of the data sent to the PowerPoint client can be seen below.
+The websocket endpoint awaits a websocket connection request on the `/ws` endpoint and accepts one when it is received.
+The loop is used to continually receive data from the queue and send it to the client.
+The data is then retrieved from the queue and sent to the client in JSON format.
+An example of the JSON data sent to the presentation client can be seen below.

 ```json
 {